gnikyt/Shopify-OptionSelectorsCustom/README.md

 ### product.liquid

-Ensure you have Liquid generating a dropdown box of all variants for you:
+Ensure you have Liquid generating a dropdown box of all variants, example:

 ```html
 <select id="product-select" name="id">